Deltarune: Development and release

 The idea for Deltarune came to Toby Fox in a fever dream he had in 2011 in college.
 In the dream, he saw the ending of a video game and was determined to create it.
+Fox was also inspired by a collection of playing card designs posted on Tumblr by artist Kanotynes.
+Development of the game started in 2012 but was abandoned before Fox could create the first room.
+Some music from this initial attempt was recycled for Undertale, most notably the main battle theme (which became "Bonetrousle") and a piece called "Joker Battle" (which was reused as "Heartache").

-Development of the game started in 2012, but was abandoned before Fox created the first room.
-Various factors, such as the graphics, an overhauled combat system, and Fox's mental state, made Deltarune a more challenging game to produce than Undertale.
+During the Kickstarter campaign of Undertale in 2013, Fox decided that if he were to finish making Undertale, he would revisit Deltarune by combining the original concept of the game and Undertale.
+The game's title is an anagram of Undertale.
+Various factors, such as the improved graphics, an overhauled combat system, and Fox's new commitments from Undertale's success, made Deltarune a more challenging game to produce.
 Following the release of Chapter 4, he compared the scope of each chapter to a full game, describing the first four chapters as the equivalent of "two and a half Undertales.
+During the development of each individual chapter of the game, whenever Fox needed to explain the plot of a chapter to the game's team, Fox would instead make a "live radio drama" by himself for the team to watch and even prompt them to make choices during the story.

 Deltarune is being developed in GameMaker Studio 2.
 The game introduces a new battle system comparable to the one used in the Final Fantasy franchise, contrasting with Undertales combat system (which shared similarities with that of the Mother and Touhou Project series).